 Step 2: Go to PayPal Buttons section and then click “Update” option.
 After this, click on the link asking to “create new button”.

 Step 3: Select the type of your Button, choose “Donation” from the list and then type your Twitch Channel name.
 If you want to create a customized button that matches your Twitch channel then click “Customize Text or Appearance” option.

-Step 4: Now go to preview section and right-click on the donation button.
+Step 4: Now go to the preview section and right-click on the donation button.
 From the drop-down menu, select “Save Image As” option.
 Save it to your desktop.

-Step 5: Choose your donation currency type and then hit “Create Button” option.
+Step 5: Choose your donation currency type and then hit the “Create Button” option.
 Go to Email Tab and follow “Select Code” option.
 Copy this code.

 Step 6: Open a new tab and sign in with your Twitch account.
 Select your Twitch Username and then choose ”Channel” option.

 Step 7: Move to the admin button and select edit.
 Use the “+ “sign to add a new panel and then title it “Donation”.